lmarena/lmarena.github.io/_posts/2025-04-09-search-arena.md

 <p style="color:gray; text-align: center;">Figure 8.
 Estimates (with 95% CIs) of style coefficients.</p>

 Finally, we used all previously described features to construct a controlled leaderboard.
 [Fig. 9](#fig9) compares the original and adjusted arena scores after controlling for response length, citation count, and source types.
 Interestingly, when using all these features as control variables, the top five models all show a reduction in score, while the remaining models are largely unaffected.
-This narrows the gap between <code>gemini-2.0-flash-grounding</code> and most Perplexity models.
-Under this controlled setting, the leaderboard consolidates into four distinct performance tiers, as shown in [Tab.
-5](#tab5).
+This narrows the gap between <code>gemini-2.0-flash-grounding</code> and non-reasoning Perplexity models.
+[Tab.
+5](#tab5) shows model rankings when controlling for different subsets of these features:

+- Controlling for response length, `ppl-sonar-reasoning` shares the first rank with `gemini-2.5-pro-grounding` and `ppl-sonar-reasoning-pro-high`.
+The difference between (1) `sonar-pro` and other non-reasoning sonar models as well (2) `api-gpt-4o-search-high` and `api-gpt-4o-search-high-loc`, disappear.
+- When controlling for the number of citations, model rankings converge (i.e., multiple models share the same rank), suggesting that the number of citations is a significant factor impacting differences in model outputs and the resulting performance.
+- Controlling for cited domains has minimal effect on model rankings.

 <div id="fig9">
   <iframe src="{{ '/assets/img/blog/search_arena/04092025/style_control.html' }}" frameborder='0' scrolling='no' height="400px" width="100%"></iframe>